How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Streamline your daily operations

-As a solo operator, you can probably handle up to $200,000 in annual revenue.
-A good rule of thumb for expansion is to add one new recovery agent for every additional $100,000 to $150,000 in business.
-This prevents you from overstaffing too early.
+A solo operator can realistically handle up to roughly $200,000 in annual revenue.
+Add one new recovery agent for every additional $100,000 to $150,000 in business.
+This prevents overstaffing too early.

 Here are 4 immediate steps to take: